Vishal-781/MS_Hackathon/README.md

 python3 train_model.py
 You can run model.py to train model OR you can use model.ipynb to run it on jupyter notebook.

-After this we have to Flask API
+After this we have to run Flask API '\n'
 Running the Flask API

 use command :